Need help registering? See Registration Guide.

 Being on the waitlist does not guarantee a seat in the class.
 If a seat becomes available

 in the class the first student in line will receive an e-mail in their preferred e-mail

 account and will have a period of time to register for the available space.
 After

 48, 24 or 12 hours (depending how close to semester start date it is) the next student

 When a class reaches its maximum enrollment, it is listed as "closed."
 Many courses

-offer a waitlist option to allow you to wait for a seat in the class if someone drops.
+offer a waitlist option; students may sign up to wait for a seat in the class if a

 How do I get on a waitlist?